kobemertens/Multigrain/README.md

 - **Position Random**: When set to 100%, grains are played back at a random position across the sample.

 ## Build
-Add your JUCE repository to the root of this repository or use a symbolic link.
+Add your JUCE repository (`develop` branch) to the root of this repository or use a symbolic link.
-Use cmake tool of choice to build the project. (vscode has a great cmake plugin)
+Use your favorite CMake tool to build the project.
+Or use an IDE that supports CMake (vscode has a great CMake plugin).